“What board game should I get for my 10 year old?”

 This has been one of my “go to games” when I have a mix of people that play a lot of board games.
 And others that don’t.

-I like that there are a lot of options each player gets to make.
-But the options are all simple.
+I like that there are a lot of options each player gets to make but the options are all simple.
+This helps children work on their overall strategies and tactics as the game is played.

 Difficulty – 2/5